monpeco/HKUx-HKU_08x/module5-Data-and-TechFin/techFin.md

 ---

 #### Module 5 Data & TechFin   5.4 European Big-Bang: PSD2 / GDPR / Mifid2   Video 5.4: European Big-Bang: PSD2 / GDPR / Mifid2

+We've seen across this course
+how technology has transformed finance, and in particular, we've seen how finance has transformed finance in China, perhaps more so than any other place in the world, how firms such as Ali Baba and Tencent and their financial subsidiaries like
+Ant Financial and WeBank
+have led a digital transformation, driving finance in China from a cash-based, bank-based system to one which is based largely on data and technology, digital forms of payment, digital forms of lending, digital forms of investment, all based upon techniques of automation, big data, and increasingly, artificial intelligence to build a framework for an entirely new 21st-century form of finance.
+We've also seen in the context of India how India has been seeking to build a digital infrastructure to support the transformation of its financial system.

+Likewise, in the European Union, a series of changes coming into effect in 2018 are fundamentally transforming the relationship between finance and data, setting the stage for a new European financial system not based on monetization of finance, but rather on monetization of data.
+And these three pieces go by
+the short names of GDPR, PSD2, and MiFID II, three rather uninteresting strings of letters, but fundamentally transforming the way that finance and data relate in the context of the EU.

+### GDPR General Data Protection Regulation

+and this has evolved out of a long process of building a legal framework for privacy and data protection in the EU.

+* GDPR is fundamentally about giving individuals power and control over their individual personal data.
+* It allows individuals to direct holders of their personal data to delete it, forget it, transfer it, and in any way that it is the data of the individual, rather than the data of the company, of the firm.

+And this is fundamentally transforming the way that businesses think about their relationship to their customer and their data.
+This in particular is a big challenge for tech firms like Google or Facebook or Ali Baba or Tencent.

+### PSD2 the Payment Services Directive 2.

+PSD2 sets new rules to allow open entry of a wide range of new entrants to the payments industry.
+But beyond allowing
+an increasing range of new entrants and encouraging digitization and transparency of payments,
+PSD2 also creates a series
+of requirements for open banking.
+In other words, for a customer, if a bank has your data, information about your financial history, your financial transactions, your financial accounts, PSD2 requires those banks, if you so direct, to allow third parties access to your data, to your accounts.
+And this fundamentally sets
+a framework for banks' business being transformed as customers' data and access to their accounts is no longer under the control of banks and other financial institutions, but it is open to new entrants, new startups, new tech firms, all of which are gaining access to massive amounts of data under the control of the individual consumer, rather than the financial institution.

+### MiFID II Markets in Financial Instruments Directive II.

+MiFID II is an initiative that has evolved out of the 2008 global financial crisis.
+It is fundamentally about creating **greater transparency** in the formal financial markets, markets for bonds, shares, derivatives, and the like, whether those are traded on exchange or off exchange.
+And amongst many other things, it requires the **reporting of all transactions relating to EU financial instruments**, like bonds or shares or derivatives, whether or not those transactions take place on or off exchange.
+In terms of total size, it has grown to be more than 1.7 million paragraphs in length,
+7,000 printed pages of regulations, which have required financial institutions to spend literally tens of billions of dollars in building new systems to meet its reporting requirements.

+Each of these systems,
+PSD2, GDPR, and MiFID II,
+were all designed for specific reasons.
+But no one thought about what would happen when you combined them together.
+And this will be a big bang
+transforming over the coming decade the European financial services industry, bringing together data and finance in a way that has never been seen before in the context of the EU single financial market.

+---

+#### Module 5 Data & TechFin   Industry Showcase: PSD2: Open Banking API for Startups   Industry Showcase: PSD2: Open Banking API for Startups (Gini)